The Rotary Youth Exchange Program commenced in 1929. Thousands of young people each year go on exchange all over the world.

-- An approved comprehensive Travel Insurance Policy which covers the students for the duration of their exchange, is provided as part of the overall fee charged by Rotary.
+- An approved comprehensive Travel Insurance Policy will cover you for the duration of your exchange.
+The policy is included in the overall fee.

-Rotary Youth Exchange Program Timetable:
+Rotary Youth Exchange Program Applications:

 - Applications for an exchange must be lodged in writing using the Initial Application Form on the Prospective Students page.

 - Applications should be lodged with the Rotary 9630 Youth Exchange Program District Committee.

 - All applicants must attend the Interview Camp weekend.
 Dates TBA.

 - The overseas Rotary Club arranges board and lodging with approved host families for the duration of the exchange.

 - Students will as a general rule, depart from Australia in January.
 The period of exchange will be between 48 and 50 weeks.